DonnC/pywce/portal/README.md

 ## Setup
 > Checkout [chatbot setup guide](https://github.com/DonnC/pywce?tab=readme-ov-file#setup) for credentials setup

-`The portal project might misbehave on Windows, try any other OS`
+`The portal project might misbehave on Windows, try any unix OS`

+> Ensure you have redis setup and running

 1. Clone this repository
 2. cd into `portal` and install dependencies